praw-dev/praw/docs/pages/comment_parsing.rst

 As an alternative, we can flatten the comment forest to get a unordered list with the function :func:`praw.helpers.flatten_tree`.
-This is the easiest way to iterate through the comments and is preferable when you don't don't care about a comments place in the comment forest.
+This is the easiest way to iterate through the comments and is preferable when you don't care about a comment's place in the comment forest.
 We don't, so this is what we are going to use.

 >>> flat_comments = praw.helpers.flatten_tree(submission.comments)